 January 7 - 27

 Saturday Prayer Services

-Join us on Saturday mornings at our Downtown Parish for a corporate time of prayer together as one church.
-We'll gather at 9 a.m. on Saturday, September 2nd, 9th, and 16th at 945 G Street NW.
+Join us on Saturday mornings at our Downtown Parish for a time of prayer and worship.
+We'll gather at 9 a.m. for one hour on Saturday, January 13, 20, 27, at 945 G Street NW.

 Join us at 10:30 a.m. in Columbia Heights at 1459 Columbia Rd NW and at 5 p.m. downtown at 945 G Street NW.